yoyosource/tec1.0/README.md

 var j = 3
 print j + i

-// To put String together you can also use + let k = " World" print "Hello" + k
+// To put strings together you can also use + let k = " World" print "Hello" + k
 ```